mincong-classroom/containers/docs/lab-2.md

 > [!IMPORTANT]
 > This lab session assumes that you completed lab session
-> 1, meaning that your Java application is containerized and published
+> 1, meaning that your Java application is successfully containerized.
+> It must be built in one single line of command, such as
+> `docker build weekend-server` without invoking `mvn` or other command
-> successfully to Docker Hub.
-If it’s not the case, please notify the
+> line tools.
+If it’s not the case, please notify the teacher.
-> teacher.

 ## Exercise 1 - Run unit tests